GreysTone/DeepSee/README.md

 # DeepSee

-* Author: Danyang Song (Arthur)
+* Author: Danyang(Arthur) Song
 * Contact: arthur_song@sfu.ca

 ******

 * This project is a simple VR game, based on Unity3D and Google Cardboard SDK.
-* Target deploy platform is on iOS devices (better on models after iPhone 6).
+* Target deployment platform is on iOS devices (better on iPhone 6 and later models).
-* Part of assets coming from Academy of VR.
+* Part of the assets come from Academy of VR.

 ## Preview